 Since 2003, Tory has worked in an array of roles for progressive organizations such as Media Matters, the DNC and SEIU.
 Like the others at TPG, she’s hands-on about making a difference, having started with coordinating the first March for Women’s Lives.
 Clients she’s worked with include America’s Voice Online, Center for Effective Government, and the Federal Reserve Organizing Coalition.

 Tory lives in D.C. where she is often compelled into local taco shops and, during baseball season, to Nationals Park, the Major League Baseball stadium in her neighborhood.

 She holds a B.A. in government and international relations with a concentration on domestic policy and a minor in Women’s Studies from George Mason University.

 Lia Weintraub is an associate at TPG and devises winning campaigns for an array of clients.
 She believes in every client’s mission and helps them achieve outcomes using her expertise in message development, press relations and earned media.
 Her vision is admirable: create a world governed by equity and collective prosperity.
 She is on her way, having worked to expose the misdeeds of predatory lenders and aiding in efforts to get Hillary Clinton elected as president.

 Prior to joining TPG Lia worked at Powell Tate where she ran social impact and public affairs campaigns for clients and produced thought leadership for the firm.
 Her weapon of choice was, and is, the written word.
 She also worked at the National Committee for Responsive Philanthropy where she oversaw membership of over 500 social justice organizations.

-In her free time, you might find her hiking Old Rag, color coding her inbox, or drinking more glasses of wine than people in present company.
+In her free time, you might find her hiking Old Rag and color coding her inbox.

 She graduated with a B.A. in Spanish and international relations from Tufts University.